⬅ Home

 What are delayed payment charges?

-Delayed payment charges are charges levied for delay in payment of installments after a grace period of seven days.
-At present the delayed payment charges are 9.5% per annum for the period of delay.
+Delayed payment charges are levied for delay in payment of installments after a grace period of seven days.
+Presently, delayed payment charges are 9.5% per annum for the period of delay.

 What are equalization charges?

-Equalisation Charges are additional charges payable by the member who joins the scheme after the due date of payment of Booking Money first installment of the scheme.
-The rate to be charged is decided by the Governing Body from time to time.
-At present equalization charges are @ 10.5% per annum.
+Equalisation charges are additional charges payable by a member who joins the scheme after the due date.
+The rate is decided by the Governing Body from time to time.
+Presently equalization charges are 10.5% per annum.

 What is Maintenance Fund?

-Maintenance Fund is a corpus fund created by realizing one time amount from allottees of a scheme according to a percentage of cost of construction as given in the General Rules.
-This Fund is maintained and operated by respective Residents Welfare Associations.
-The interest realized from this Fund is used for maintenance of the common services/facilities of the colony.
-If the interest is not adequate, the RWAs may collect additional charges from the allottees.
+Maintenance Fund is a corpus fund created by realizing one-time amount from allottees of a scheme (as per General Rules).
+This fund is maintained and operated by respective Residents Welfare Associations (RWAs).
+Interest from this fund is used to maintain common services/facilities.
+If interest is not adequate, RWAs may collect additional charges.

 What is Depreciation Reserve Fund?

-Depreciation Reserve Fund is a corpus fund created by realizing one time amount from allottees of a scheme according to a percentage of cost of construction cost.
-This Fund is to be used for replacement of heavy capital equipment such as lifts, generators, pumps etc. Interest on this Fund is credited back to the Fund.
-Amounts from this Fund can be withdrawn only with the consent of IRWO.
+Depreciation Reserve Fund is a corpus fund created by realizing one-time amount from allottees (as per General Rules).
+It is used for replacement of heavy capital equipment such as lifts, generators, pumps etc. Interest on this fund is credited back to the fund.
+Withdrawals from this fund are allowed only with consent of IRWO.

-Each colony is required to have a Resident Welfare Association / Society for the purpose of maintenance of the common services / facilities of the colony.
-Please consult IRWO General Rules for the details regarding the functions and responsibilities of the RWAs.
+Each colony is required to have a Residents Welfare Association / Society for maintenance of common services/facilities.
+Please consult IRWO General Rules for detailed functions and responsibilities.